hellowhirl/my-bootcamp-learning/react_notes.md

 # React Advanced Notes

-## Higher Order Components
+## Higher Order Components (HOC)

 We use higher order components to reuse logic across components

 - We create a tooltip component and pass it as an argument to a function.
 In that function we will return a new component
 - In the new bigger component we're going to implement all the common functionality (like showing a tooltip)
+  - in our example, all we're doing is implementing some logic and we're sharing this logic across different components

-`rcc`: shortcut to create React Class Component
+- `rcc`: shortcut to create React Class Component
 - by convention we prefix files with the word "with"
+- To implement a HOC we create a new function that takes an existing component and return a new componetn
+  - can return a class component or a functional component